Transformative social change: Related work

-The phrase is being applied as a social change field and movement in which developing inner awareness and nurturing one's inner life, i.e., personal development, is seen as essential in effective social justice work.
-This is taken to mean from an aligned, sustainable, and nonviolent place.
-It seeks to operationalize, in practical terms, the ideal of embodiment of the future desired state, in other words, to actualize Gandhi's exhortation to "be the change."
+Rev. Angel Kyodo Williams, who is credited by Harvard Divinity School with coining the name for the field, has connected personal inner transformation with collective social change and social justice work.

 While transformative social change has evolved to include secular practices with no specific spiritual ties, its emphasis on collective liberation shares history, principles and proponents with spiritual activism and liberation spirituality.
 Likewise, it shares principles of transformative learning and transformative justice, Examples of "transformative practice" include: yoga, meditation, centering prayer, tai chi, forward stance and types of somatic practices.

 Transformative community organizing is being taught in university courses, in fields such as social work, community health, sociology, and other service learning classes.
 Scholars such as Loretta Pyles have offered a transformative organizing framework, grounded in feminist social change work, and affirming a practice of collective and self-inquiry based on meditative traditions and social movement practices, such as popular education.